 I have taken pre-workout supplements before and I do like them since I certainly enjoy the extra energy.
 The likelihood is only a very small number of the ingredients in a pre-workout help you in the gym.

 For this reason, I have picked the two ingredients that I feel really can benefit you when taken pre-workout: caffeine and citrulline malate.
-I guess this really makes it my top 6 supplements that actually work.

 Why Take Caffeine Before a Workout?